About Our Behavior Center

 - Hiding places for shy and fearful cats.

 - Use of primarily horizontal bars on habitats – research shows that cats naturally scan their surroundings horizontally, and that vertical bars interrupt this process and cause unnecessary stress.

 - A community cat room with access to the outdoors for enrichment.

-More than 3,000 animals have received a second chance thanks to our Behavior & Training program that started six years ago.
+Nearly 4,000 animals have received a second chance thanks to our Behavior & Training Program that started in 2013.